anup-cloudguru/AZ900-Learning-HandsOn-Labs/01-introduction-to-cloud-computing.md

 ---

 ### **2. What Is Cloud Computing?**

-Cloud computing provides on-demand access to computing resources—such as servers, storage, databases, networking, and software—over the internet.
-This eliminates the need for businesses to maintain physical infrastructure, replacing large capital expenses with a flexible, pay-as-you-go model.

-Cloud computing offers several advantages:

-- **Scalability:** Easily adjust resources to match demand, ensuring efficiency during peak and low usage periods.
+Cloud computing lets you use powerful computer resources over the internet without buying and maintaining expensive hardware.
+Instead of purchasing and maintaining expensive hardware, you rent what you need from a cloud provider.
+This approach enables:

+- **Scalability:** Resources can be increased or decreased as needed to meet fluctuating demand, such as handling a sudden surge in website traffic during a sale event.
-- **Cost Efficiency:** Reduce upfront expenses and operational overhead by paying only for what you use.
+- **Cost Efficiency:** You pay only for what you use, helping businesses avoid the high upfront costs of on-premises infrastructure and offering flexibility for startups or small businesses.
-- **Flexibility:** Access services from anywhere with an internet connection, enabling remote work and global collaboration.
+- **Flexibility:** Access your services from anywhere with an internet connection, enabling remote work or global collaboration without worrying about location-specific limitations.

 ---